rahulbarhate/Machine-Learning/README.md

 - Whenever possible, aviod explicit for-loops

-- Do not use rank 1 arrays
+- Do not use rank 1 arrays, instead use a row or a column matrix